quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 ## Compatible Version Negotiation {#compat-vn}

-When the server can parse the client's first flight using the original version, it can extract the client's Version Information (see {{vers-info}}).
+When the server can parse the client's first flight using the original version, it can extract the client's Version Information structure (see {{vers-info}}).
 This contains the list of versions that the client thinks its first flight is compatible with.

 If the server supports one of the client's compatible versions, and the server